+918800445497

 The ability of a business to pay down short-term loans is assessed with the use of liquidity ratios.

 • Current Ratio: This ratio explains whether the business can cope with its short-term responsibilities by comparing current assets to current liabilities.
 Better liquidity is indicated by a greater ratio.
-In this Current Assets / Current Liabilities is the formula in use.
+The formula used is: Current Assets / Current Liabilities.

 • Cash Ratio: The most rigid liquidity metric, the cash ratio, assesses short-term debt payment capabilities solely by looking at cash and cash equivalents.
-Cash and Cash Equivalents / Current Liabilities is the formula in use.
+The formula used is: Cash and Cash Equivalents / Current Liabilities.

 2. Ratios of profitability